 Ideally, you’d want your camera to snap a crystal-clear picture the instant that it detects motion, and continue taking pictures as long as it continues to detect that motion.
 However, once a sensor detects motion, it has to turn on the actual camera, focus the lens, then snap a picture.
 This process can take a few seconds depending on your camera, and if it’s too slow, you’ll miss out on the good shots and end up with something sub-par.

 If your camera allows you to manually adjust the settings, you’ll want to try for the fastest shutter speed you can get while still having a bright enough picture.
 If you’re not a photographer, you can just let the camera set shutter speed automatically.

 The trail camera needs to be able to take clear pictures in bright daylight and total darkness with the help of a flash of some kind, so proceed with caution if you are trying to tinker with settings that affect the image quality.
 Any changes you make that improve the photos in the daytime will likely worsen the photos at nighttime and vice versa.

 Having the camera placed too far away from the target area is the number one culprit when you end up with a hundred photos of the same empty scene, so make sure that your camera is well within the advertised range of the sensor and flash.
 Having the camera pointed at an angle where the lens can catch the glare of the sun can also ruin photos.

 Sometimes this is obvious, but the effects can also be more subtle and just make the image look soft or blurry.

-If none of these solutions resolve your problem with your trail camera, it may be worth giving the customer service department a call and seeing about the warranty on your camera.
+If none of these solutions are able resolve your problem with your trail camera, it may be worth giving the customer service department a call and seeing about the warranty on your camera.
 If it’s not the batteries, the SD card, or the placement, then the only other likely option left is the camera itself.
 Best of luck, and happy trails!